llfbandit/dio_cache_interceptor/http_cache_client/README.md

-HTTP cache interceptor with multiple stores respecting HTTP directives (or not).
+HTTP cache client with multiple stores respecting HTTP directives (or not).

 Also available as interceptor for [dio package](https://pub.dev/packages/dio_cache_interceptor).